Quantitative-Impacting-Investing-Club/match-maker/readme.md

-This is the source code for an order matching system written in C++ to support trading operations for the Quantitative Impact Investment Club at the University of Toronto.
+This is the source code for an order matching system written in Python/C++ to support trading operations for the Quantitative Impact Investment Club at the University of Toronto.